robcarver17/skipperman/docs/WildApricothelp.md

 - if the change won't affect payment, make the change in Skipperman itself.

 If you allow a duplicate registration to occur, Skipperman will flag it when it imports data.
 The best thing to do is to cancel the duplicated registrations in Wild Apricot and then re-import the data.

+If a registration gets cancelled, it is better to 'un-cancel' it, than to have an additional registration put in to Wild Apricot.
+This also makes life easier for the BSC treasurer.

+Generally registrations should only be cancelled if the sailor is not attending, and then un-cancelled if they change their mind.
+Do not cancel registrations if there has been a mistake in the form - make changes to availability in Wild Apricot, and make all other changes in Skipperman.